-- Child and youth counseling ... and more
+- Child and youth counselling ... and more

 Risks and challenges

-Like any business, starting your own counseling business can be challenging and, at least in the short term, you may struggle financially.
+Like any business, starting your own counselling business can be challenging and, at least in the short term, you may struggle financially.

 As a counsellor you will be dealing with clients who are overcoming struggles.
-Counseling people through these situations can be emotionally draining.
+Counselling people through these situations can be emotionally draining.
 You will need to be careful to draw clear boundaries with your client and not take on their emotional burdens.
-It is advised to receive counseling, debriefs, or supervision yourself to help prevent burnout.
+It is advised to receive counselling, debriefs, or supervision yourself to help prevent burnout.

 How to become a Counsellor

-Some counselors will study counseling through a college or university, and others evolve into the job from a related profession such as welfare, teaching or the clergy.
-It is important to make sure that the course is a quality course that will help you to develop the counseling skills that you need.
+Some counsellors will study counselling through a college or university, and others evolve into the job from a related profession such as welfare, teaching or the clergy.
+It is important to make sure that the course is a quality course that will help you to develop the counselling skills that you need.

 Other related jobs: